weeweefinch/Cert-Automations/README.md

      - Use "Custom token" with these permissions:
        - Zone: `Zone:Read`
        - Zone: `SSL and Certificates:Edit`
+   *Future support of config file coming to store and pass securely.
+Not ideal to pass as args, but for POC its ok, I think... (famous last words).
+See "Using Environment Variables" in later section if a requirment.*

-3. **Prepare your SSL certificates from Porkbun:**
+3. **Prepare your SSL certificates:**
-   - Download your SSL certificate files from Porkbun
+   - Download your SSL certificate files (sometimes called a SSL Bundle) from you Vault or Provider (i.e. Porkbun) where they they were generated.
    - Typically named `public.key.pem` (certificate) and `private.key.pem` (private key)

 ## Usage